Yefym707/Game/README.md

 This repository contains a small prototype of a turn-based survival board game.
 The player roams a fog-covered 10×10 grid searching for objectives while avoiding zombies.
 Inventory space is limited so choose carefully what to carry.
+Each turn your hunger drops – eat supplies to keep from starving.

 ## Requirements
 - Python 3.12+